 About Ballarat Legal Resolution Services:

-Talk to an accredited specialist mediator and lawyer with 33 years experience in the private, government and corporate sector
+Talk to a lawyer with 34 years experience in the private, government and corporate sector

 - We practice preventative law…